-The Japan international was watched by Manchester United boss Sir Alex Ferguson in Saturday's cup final victory where he played a key role and reveled in glory.
+The Japan international was watched by Manchester United boss Sir Alex Ferguson in Saturday's cup final victory where he played a key role and revelled in glory post-game

 "We were able to get a bigger lead than I expected," Kagawa told reporters.
 "But then again I expected a shoot-out.

 "When I scored the first goal I didn't think we'd be able to defend the lead easily, because Bayern had a strong attack."